alliedvision/VmbPy/README.md

         python --version
         python -m pip --version

-    Ensure the Python version is 3.7 or higher and pip uses this Python version.
+    Please ensure that the Python version is 3.7 or higher and pip uses this Python version.

-Optionally, install NumPy and opencv-python.

 Installing Python - Linux